MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 	:::image type="content" source="media/copy-clone/import-test-cases-dialog.png" alt-text="Import Test Cases dialog.":::

 1. Choose **Confirm** in the **Confirm import** dialog that displays.
-If you specify test cases that are already defined in the test suite, some elements may get over written during import.
+If you specify test cases that are already defined in the test suite, some elements might get over written during import.

 ::: moniker-end